-Software Development Costs
+Capitalized Software Development Costs

-Research and development costs are charged to expense as incurred.
-However, the costs incurred for the development of software that will be sold, leased, or otherwise marketed are capitalized when technological feasibility has been established.
-Software development costs consist primarily of compensation of development personnel, related overhead incurred to develop new products and upgrade and enhance the Company's current products and fees paid to outside consultants.
+Costs incurred for the development of software that will be sold, leased or otherwise marketed are capitalized when technological feasibility has been established.
+Software development costs consist primarily of compensation of development personnel and related overhead incurred to develop new products and upgrade and enhance the Company's current products, as well as fees paid to outside consultants.
 Capitalization of software development costs ceases and amortization of capitalized software development costs commences when the products are available for general release.
-For the periods ended December 31, 2012 and September 30, 2012, no software development costs were capitalized because the time period and cost incurred between technological feasibility and general release for all software product releases was insignificant.
+For the three months ended December 31, 2013 and 2012, no software development costs were capitalized because the time period and cost incurred between technological feasibility and general release for all software product releases were not material.